 Anti Seizure Medication Produces Additional Seizures

 Unfortunately, you read that correctly.
 A major cause of seizures in dogs is the build-up of chemicals and toxicity in the body.
-The long-term use of anti-seizure medications floods the body with more toxins than it is able to flush out.
-On top of that, once the kidney and liver become damaged, even less toxins are able to be passed through the body.
-This inevitably causes a build-up of toxicity which in turn leads to more seizures.
+The long-term use of anti-seizure medications can flood the body with more toxins than it is able to flush out.
+On top of that, once the kidney or liver become damaged, even less toxins are able to be passed through the body.
+Hepatic encephalopathy is a condition that can be seen with severe liver disease.
+Seizures can then develop due to impaired liver function.

 On the other end, stopping the anti-seizure medication can also lead to the development of additional seizures, some which can be life-threatening.
 For this reason, it is imperative that dog owners understand the risks involved with beginning an anticonvulsant medication.